ietf-wg-cellar/matroska-specification/matroska_implement.md

 Cues are usually a big chunk of data referencing a lot of locations in the file.
 For players that want to seek in the file they need to seek to the end of the file to access these locations.
 It is often better if they are placed early in the file.
-On the other hand that means players that don't intend to seek will have to read/skip these data no matter what.
+On the other hand, that means players that don't intend to seek will have to read/skip these data no matter what.

 Because the Cues reference locations further in the file, it's often complicated to allocate the proper space for that element before all the locations are known.
-Therefore, this layout is rarely used.
+Therefore, this layout is rarely used:

 * SeekHead
 * Info